La Palma: Origins and geology

 La Palma, like the other islands of the Canary Islands archipelago, is a volcanic ocean island.
 The volcano rises almost 7 km above the floor of the Atlantic Ocean.
-There is road access from sea level to the summit at 2426 m, which is marked by an outcrop of rocks called Los Muchachos ("The Lads").
+There is road access from sea level to the summit at 2426 m, which is marked by an outcrop of rocks called Roque de Los Muchachos ("Rock of the Young Men").
 This is the site of the Roque de los Muchachos Observatory, one of the world's premier astronomical observatories.

 La Palma's geography is a result of the volcanic formation of the island.
 The highest peaks reach over 2400 m above sea level, and the base of the island is located almost 4000 m below sea level.
 The northern part of La Palma is dominated by the Caldera de Taburiente, with a width of 9 km and a depth of 1500 m.
 It is surrounded by a ring of mountains ranging from 1600 m to 2400 m in height.
 On its northern side is the exposed remains of the original seamount.
 Only the deep Barranco de las Angustias ("Ravine of Anxiety") ravine leads into the inner area of the caldera, which is a national park.
 It can be reached only by hiking.
 The outer slopes are cut by numerous gorges which run from 2000 m down to the sea.
 Today, only a few of these carry water due to the many water tunnels that have been cut into the island's structure.

 From the Caldera de Taburiente to the south runs the ridge Cumbre Nueva ('New Ridge', which despite its name is older than the Cumbre Vieja, 'Old Ridge.')
 The southern part of La Palma consists of the Cumbre Vieja, a volcanic ridge formed by numerous volcanic cones built of lava and scoria.
 The Cumbre Vieja ridge is active, last erupting in the 2021 La Palma eruption, which destroyed more than 2600 buildings and caused one death.
 Beyond Punta de Fuencaliente at the southern tip of the island, the Cumbre Vieja continues in a southerly direction as a submarine volcano.